geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 ### Task 2 – Manage Meeting Settings

-As Holly Dickson, Adatum’s Microsoft 365 Global Admin, you use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
+As Holly Spencer, Adatum’s Microsoft 365 Enterprise Administrator, you use the Teams meetings settings to control whether anonymous users can join Teams meetings and customize meeting invitations.
 You can also use these settings to enable Quality of Service (QoS) and set port ranges for real-time traffic.
 These settings apply to all Teams meetings that users schedule in your organization.
 As part of Adatum’s pilot project for implementing Microsoft Teams, you want to configure Teams meeting settings to see how they handle email invitations.

 1. On the left-hand navigation pane in the **Teams admin center**, select **Meetings** and then select **Meeting settings.**